Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: Experiments

 \textbf{Insight 2:} \textit{BRRP is more robust than a deep learning method.}

-While PointSDF outperformed BRRP on the ShapeNet scenes on IoU (\Cref{table:iou}), BRRP had a lower Chamfer distance (\Cref{fig:chamfer}).
-BRRP also performed better on mesh datasets that PointSDF was not trained on.
-In \Cref{table:iou}, we can see that on Objaverse scenes, where the objects were novel to both methods, BRRP performed better than PointSDF.
-When measuring chamfer distance, BRRP outperformed PointSDF on all datasets as shown in \Cref{fig:chamfer}.
+While \rebut{the ShapeNet version of} PointSDF outperformed BRRP on the ShapeNet scenes on IoU (\Cref{table:iou}), BRRP had a lower Chamfer distance (\Cref{fig:chamfer}). \rebut{BRRP also outperformed the YCB version of PointSDF on both YCB and ShapeNet (\Cref{table:iou}).} \rebut{Generally, BRRP performed significantly better than each PointSDF version on mesh datasets the specific version was not trained on.} When measuring chamfer distance, BRRP outperformed \rebut{the ShapeNet version of} PointSDF on all datasets as shown in \Cref{fig:chamfer}, \rebut{including the Objaverse dataset, where objects were out-of-distribution for both methods}.
 These results suggests BRRP is more robust to different object distributions than PointSDF.

-Next, we evaluate robustness to slightly incorrect instance segmentations.
+Next, we evaluate robustness to slightly incorrect \rebut{image} segmentations.
 We take the procedurally generated ShapeNet scenes and shift the segmentation over by 2 pixels.
-In \Cref{fig:shift}, we compare the IoU of BRRP and PointSDF on the scenes with and without the shift.
+In \Cref{fig:shift}, we compare the IoU of BRRP and \rebut{ShapeNet version of} PointSDF on the scenes with and without the shift.
 Our method performs better on the shifted scenes compared to PointSDF.

-On the real world scenes in \Cref{fig:qualitative1}, BRRP is qualitatively more robust than PointSDF.
-PointSDF struggles with the noise associated with real world scenes as well as the novel objects.
+On the real-world scenes in \Cref{fig:qualitative1}, BRRP is qualitatively more robust than PointSDF.
+PointSDF struggles with the noise inherent in real world scenes as well as novel objects.
 It tends to predict a spherical object on many non-spherical objects in the real world scenes.
-Our method on the other hand, is better able to reconstruct these scenes, including the objects that are out-of-distribution for its prior.
+Our method is better able to reconstruct these scenes, including the objects that are out-of-distribution for its prior.
 These results suggest BRRP is more robust than PointSDF.
-Even though by one metric PointSDF outperforms BRRP on ShapeNet scenes, when the scenes are perturbed BRRP performs better.
+Even though by one metric the ShapeNet-trained PointSDF outperforms BRRP on ShapeNet scenes, when the scenes are perturbed, BRRP performs better.

 \textbf{Insight 3:} \textit{BRRP can capture principled uncertainty about object shape.}

 \Cref{fig:uncertainty} shows a qualitative example of uncertainty from BRRP.
 We measure the uncertainty by taking the variance of logits over weight particles.
 Our method predicts the highest uncertainty in areas of the surface that are occluded.
 This suggests that we can utilize surface uncertainty from BRRP in a similar way to how GPIS surface uncertainty is utilized in many grasping applications.